 David A. Jones, Ph.D.

-In his work with organizations, David applies principles of sustainable business strategy, triple bottom line thinking, and shared value creation.
-For instance, he has worked with several companies to design or enhance their corporate volunteerism programs, and assess how their employees respond through participation in community service, job attitudes and behaviors, retention, and skill development.
+In his work with organizations, David applies principles of sustainable business strategy and shared value creation, and has helped companies design or enhance their volunteerism programs and assess how their employees respond through participating in community service, commitment to their employer, and retention.
 David also served as Chair of the Board for a non-profit organization called the New Sudan Education Initiative whose mission was to build secondary schools in South Sudan.

 Shelly Masson, MBA, SPHR, is excited to share her many years of experience in positive organizational development and transformative leadership.
 Over the last 25+ years, Shelly has had the opportunity to hold various positions in Higher Education, Healthcare, and Manufacturing.
 Shelly currently serves as the Director of People and Culture in the Construction industry at Vermont Mechanical, Inc. Shelly is also the Founder and Chief ‘Energy’ Officer of Birch Tree Leadership where she consults and coaches individuals, teams and organizations to bring about strengths-based growth and positive change.
 A favorite quote from Dr. Brene Brown is “Who we are is how we lead” and that serves as the basis for all coaching and training that Shelly does.
 She enjoys working most with emerging leaders and people who want to make a difference or show up differently.
 Shelly has been facilitating experiential trainings and workshops for many years, enjoys creating ‘aha’ moments and believes in the power of play at work.
 Shelly is an adjunct faculty member at Champlain College teaching in the Positive Organizational Development program and she serves as a Council of Practice member for the David Cooperrider Center for Appreciative Inquiry at Champlain College.
 Shelly has her MBA from Bryant University, a Senior Professional Human Resources designation and is certified in numerous personality and strengths based assessments.